hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Setting Up Teams for Chat.md

 *3.* Enter the configuration details for the new Team Type:

-  1. *Short Code* - The unique reference to this Team Type in code.
+  * *Short Code* - The unique reference to this Team Type in code.
-  2. *Name* - The Team Type name of your reference.
+  * *Name* - The Team Type name of your reference.
-  3. *Social* options:
+  * *Social* options:
     * *Social*: If enabled, this means every member of a team of this type is regarded as a friend of the owner.
     * *Extended Social*: If enabled, this means that all team members are regarded as friends with each other.
-  4. *Max Members* - How many members are allowed to belong to a Team of this Type team.
+  * *Max Members* - How many members are allowed to belong to a Team of this Type.
 0 would declare no limit.
-  5. *Max Membership Per User* - How many Teams of this Type a player can join simultaneously.
+  * *Max Membership Per User* - How many Teams of this Type a player can join simultaneously.
-  6. *Max Ownership Per User* - How many Teams of the same Type can the owner have simultaneously:
+  * *Max Ownership Per User* - How many Teams of the same Type can the owner have simultaneously:
     * If you select *1 (Mandatory)* for this, every player will have a team of this type created for them.

 Once you're happy with your configuration, that's all you have to do to create a Team Type for your players to use.